Crystal Palace vs Huddersfield Town - Match Centre - Crystal Palace F.C.

 offside

 Offside, Crystal Palace.
-James McArthur tries a through ball, but Wilfried Zaha is caught offside.
+James Tomkins tries a through ball, but Michy Batshuayi is caught offside.

 miss

 Attempt missed.
-Andros Townsend (Crystal Palace) right footed shot from outside the box is too high.
-Assisted by Christian Benteke.
+Chris Löwe (Huddersfield Town) left footed shot from outside the box is high and wide to the right following a corner.

 29'